Hospital Information System (HIS)

 Admission–Discharge–Transfer (ADT) events propagate in real time.
 An admission updates bed census, activates lab and pharmacy queues, and opens a billing account.
 Transfers adjust care locations and nursing assignments, while discharge events finalize charges and archive documentation.
 For a broader discussion of interoperability patterns, see this interoperability review of heterogeneous health information systems.

 Data movement between departments follows event-driven messaging patterns.
 HL7 and DICOM standards underpin ADT feeds, orders, results, and imaging workflows with PACS, while RESTful APIs integrate with telemedicine platforms, patient portals, and mobile apps.
 Interface activity is logged for monitoring, throughput analysis, and error handling.
+To map this to your ADT and orders volume, with sample throughput scenarios.

 Compliance, security, and audit trails